fjahr/lightning-mw/05-onchain.md

   - otherwise:
     - if the *remote node* is NOT irrevocably committed to the HTLC:
       - MUST NOT *resolve* the output by spending it.
-  - SHOULD resolve that HTLC-success transaction output by spending it to a convenient address.
+  - SHOULD resolve that HTLC-success transaction output.
   - MUST wait until the delay has passed (as specified by the *remote node's* `open_channel`'s `to_self_delay` field), before spending that HTLC-success transaction output.